Zorlin/scrutiny-playbook/README.md

 * Edit the "inventory" file as appropriate

+* Edit group_vars/collector and set webapp_server to the hostname or IP you want the collectors to connect to

 * Copy your key to user "root" on all the boxes you want to manage

 * Clone this repository somewhere handy